BENEFITS OF CURRENCY TRADING

 For Individuals & Corporates

 Take advantage of the two-way movement of markets through Currency Futures & Options using our online currency trading platform.
-What makes Forex trading using Futures and Options a must-have for all investors’ portfolios are advantages like small margin requirements, lower entry barriers, and multiplicity of options.
+What makes Forex trading using Futures & Options a must-have for all investors’ portfolios are advantages such as small margin requirements, lower entry barriers, and multiplicity of options.

 For Individuals & Corporates

 Investors can benefit from the price difference in two ways – the difference in price between different markets and between different exchanges.
 Furthermore, they can also benefit from arbitrage on the prices between OTC* and ETCD^ market.

 Investors Residing in India